 - We prefer more the 3-3-5 method, which means cook on HP for 3 mins, do a 3 min NPR and a 5 min ice bath.

 The cooking time will vary based on the desired egg’s outcome.
-Please also keep in mind, the below methods assume cooking large eggs size.
+Please also keep in mind, the below methods assume cooking large egg size.
 So if you are cooking medium size eggs, reduce the cooking time by 1 minute.
-The opposite will be if you are cooking extra large once, the time has to increase by 1 minute.
+The opposite will be if you are cooking extra-large once, the time has to increase by 1 minute.

 Runny Eggs: 4 minutes at high pressure, with a Quick Release.
 We liked the consistency, but they were hard to peel even after the ice bath.